What is Organic Farming?

 Growth in Demand for Organic Food

 Demand for organic food has increased dramatically over the past few years.
-Australia's organic industry (food and non food) is currently valued at just under 1 billion.
+Australia's organic industry (food and non-food) is currently valued at approximately AU$1.72 billion (2015 Australian Organic Market Report).
 Growth in some sectors continues to grow at a rate above 10% per year.

 Organic Farming in Tasmania